Subscribe

 Yeah, so I mean, use L-theanine.
 Sometimes I go between GABA, which is another calming neurotransmitter, L-theanine being the, I believe it's the precursor to GABA.
 And I just find that it's a very calming, relaxing neurotransmitter or amino acid, I should say.
 It helps a lot with myself.
 It helps with children.
 Can be a little less intense than just giving somebody GABA, which would be the more broken down form.

-Freddie Kimmel and Caitlyn Becher (05:19.574)
+Freddie Kimmel and Caitlyn Becher (05:19.576)

-As someone left, like, you know, did someone start the dishwasher?
+As someone left, you know, did someone start the dishwasher?
 Cause I feel like a pulse in my body when I'm laying there and there's, there's no, the idea, the entertainment of sleep is like a distant, distant cousin.
 It's like a no way thing.
 And like I said, I was looking at it like how unfortunate and then in the last two weeks, something shifted.
 Whereas the lack of sleep has made me so tired.
 And so it's hurt me so bad that there was a layer pulled back.

 of like emotional vulnerability.
 And in the last two weeks, I've had all this really last three weeks, trauma pouring out of my body, which I've never been in a big emotional release person. call it sprying.
 It's like a scream and a cry at the same time where I'll just kind of, you know, pull my car over and just release, release, release.
 And I'm thankful for that because when I do, I can almost name it, you know, and for me being able to name, I'm like, you know, my body not wanting to sleep.